ValeuDoamne/In-form-atiX/Scholarly.md

  * User register with username (email maybe), password.
  * User login using username and password.
  * Teacher submission of problems and checking them with an administrator.
+ * Teachers can create classrooms and manage the students in the classrooms.
+ * Teachers can grade soultions (and solutions in homeworks).
+ * Teachers can view/create/delete homeworks for their classes.
- * Student submission of solution to problems.
+ * Student submission of solution to problems(and problems in homeworks)
- * Student homework assignment by the teacher.
+ * Students can see his previous submissions and correct submissions.
+ * Students can rate and comment on a problem.
+ * Students can see their homeworks.
+ * Each user has a profile page with different information based on the user type(classes for teachers/students, statistics(number of users,problems etc) for admins).

 4.2.3   Functional Requirements